OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

         # if false, depending on your LDAP server configuration,
         # set user_field and user_group_field 'uid' and group_field 'memberUid'
         :rfc2307bis: true

+        # DN of a group, if user is member of that group it LDAP, this user
+        # will be a group admin of all mapped LDAP groups in ONE.
+        #:group_admin_group_dn: 'cn=admins,ou=groups,dc=domain

     # this example server wont be called as it is not in the :order list
     server 2: